 - on a lightly floured surface roll each piece out in a teardrop shape about 8 inches long and 6 inches wide at the widest

-- cook 1 or 2 at a time on your preffered pan, flip once one side is bubbling and cooked, 1-2 minutes, flip and cook the other side for about 1 minutes
+- cook 1 or 2 at a time on your preferred pan, flip once one side is bubbling and cooked, 1-2 minutes, flip and cook the other side for about 1 minute

-- remove from the pan, brush with ghee or butter, repeat with remaining dough
+- remove from the pan, brush with ghee or butter, repeat with the remaining dough

-- once they're done sprinkle with chopped cilantro and serve hot
+- once they're done sprinkle with chopped cilantro, and minced garlic if desired and serve hot

 - you can also reheat these if you have any leftovers